 Digestive process increase.

 It is the ‘ups and downs’ of these branches which will feed, and be fed by, high emotion and feelings of anxiety in particular.
 According to the severity of the ‘swings’, you will be tempted to flight, fight or freeze/faint.
+This latter response has as much to do with our Vagus nerve, as the Autonomic Nervous System.

 Freeze is often overlooked, but it is a drastic survival-laden strategy that helps predators lose interest in you, or to anaesthetise you at the point of death or when experiencing serious injury.
 It is in such states that some people, faced with near death experiences, reported watching themselves separated from their bodies.
+It may be of interest to notice how these different responses emerged over millenia – starting from before human beings – indeed, mammals – were well established on our Earth.

 Attend to the world outside you with your eyes closed.